Back To Top

 Battery only lasts 30 minutes

-Revamp doesn’t have just one cordless option in its tool portfolio, so if you don't need a long battery life, the Progloss Liberate Cordless Compact Straightener is much smaller than the iGen – barely over 20cm, to be precise.
+Revamp doesn’t have just one cordless option in its tool portfolio, so if you don't need the extended battery life, the Liberate Cordless Compact Straightener is smaller than the iGen model – barely over 20cm long, to be more precise.
 It's also nice and light, weighing less than 250g.
-Though the charging time is noted as three hours, when we unboxed this styler and plugged it in, it already had a half-full battery.
+Though the charging time is noted as three hours, when I unboxed this styler and plugged it in, I was pleased to see the battery was already half full.

-Many straighteners style at one temperature, but we were pleased that this model is equipped with three (160°C, 180°C and 210°C) for a more customisable styling experience.
-Like the ghd unplugged, its plates are quite small, while the main cordless straightener issue is also at play; 30 minutes of battery power is more than some other models and fairly standard, but not enough to style a head of thick, long hair.
+Many straighteners style at one temperature, but this model is equipped with three (160°C, 180°C and 210°C) for a more customisable styling experience – another plus point.
+Like the ghd Unplugged, its plates are quite small, while the battery issue is also at play; 30 minutes is more time than some other models have and fairly standard, but not enough to style a head of thick, long hair.
 All this makes the Progloss Liberate better for touch-ups (Revamp's other model is best for those who need theirs to last for a full styling session).

-Despite this, our tester's hair was left feeling soft after using this model, which we put, at least in part, down to the moisturising, oil-infused plates.
-It's easy to use and the handy sparkly travel case can be slipped into a bag without adding much extra weight.
+Despite this, my hair was left feeling noticeably soft after using this model, which I put, at least in part, down to the moisturising, oil-infused plates.
+It's easy to use, and the handy sparkly travel case can be slipped into a bag without adding much extra weight.

 Best lightweight